-Victoria B. Mars will accept the third annual Holland on the Hill Heineken Award on April 21, 2016, on behalf of Mars, Inc. for the organization’s work to further the US-Dutch economic relationship, as well as their commitment to make the cocoa supply chain more sustainable.
-Ms. Mars is also being recognized for her promotion of women’s equality and her success in empowering women cocoa farmers.
+Dick Boer will accept the fourth annual Holland on the Hill Heineken Award on May 18, 2017, on behalf of Ahold Delhaize for the organization’s work to further the US-Dutch economic relationship, as well as its commitment to sustainable retailing, reducing food waste, and promoting healthy living and an inclusive workspace.

 The Heineken Award honors entrepreneurs who have made a substantial and positive contribution to the US-Dutch economic relationship through their entrepreneurial drive, a drive that is part of the Dutch DNA.
-That is why members of the Holland on the Hill Heineken Award and Lecture Committee unanimously chose Victoria B. Mars as the 2016 Heineken Award recipient and speaker.
+That is why members of the Holland on the Hill Heineken Award and Lecture Committee unanimously chose Dick Boer as the 2017 Heineken Award recipient and speaker.

 The Heineken Award